Transgender health care: Does health insurance cover gender-affirming surgery?

-What if there’s a change to the regulation ensuring that sex discrimination includes anti-transgender discrimination?
-Anti-transgender discrimination in health care will still be illegal under the Health Care Rights Law.
-Rolling back the regulation will make it more difficult for trans folks to seek out recourse for discrimination.
+Rolling back the regulation makes it more difficult for trans folks to seek out recourse for discrimination.
 But that doesn’t mean they stop having the legal right to do so.

 What should you do if your plan has transgender exclusions?

 Again, coverage of transition-related care varies greatly between insurer and state.
 But is your right to receive a given service if it is covered for other people on your plan.
 Don’t forget that you always have the right to appeal a decision regarding coverage made by your insurance company if you believe you have been wrongly denied coverage.
 You can also check this list to see how various insurance plans cover and do not cover various forms of transgender-specific health services.

 Denied coverage or your plan has an exclusion?
 You may need to work with your health plan to explain why such denials are illegal.

 However, keep in mind that any such exclusion may be a case of illegal discrimination on the basis of sex.
 If you believe a Marketplace plan is unlawfully discriminating, you should contact firstname.lastname@example.org